devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ### 3. Git access credential

 Provide Git `Username` and `Personal Access Token` of your git account.
-What permissions are required for the gitop organization id?
+What permissions are required for the gitop ?

+#### For Github Organization Name [click here to know more](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token):
+* repo
+* admin

+#### For GitLab Group Id [click here to know more](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html):

 * api
 * read_user
 * read_api